khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 <figure-img alt="Numbered diagram of an accordion structure" label="Accordion structure" src="/img/accordion-structure.svg"></figure-img>

 1. **Caret**: Identifies when the accordion is open or closed.
-Pointing down in open.
+Pointing down is open.
 Pointing right is closed.
 1. **Title**: Identifies the title of the accordion.
 1. **Body**: Contains the content of an accordion.